 These pumpkin hand pies have an easy and delicious pumpkin pie filling in a super flaky all-butter crust.
 They have a crunchy bakery style top that is just so delicious!
-The pies are way faster and less stressful to whip up than a full size pumpkin pie.
+The pies are way faster and easier to whip up than a full size pumpkin pie.
 The pastry is so delicious that you won’t mind the greater crust to filling ratio.

-Why you will LOVE this recipe:
+🥧 Why you'll LOVE this recipe

 - Flaky: When I say flaky, I mean FLAKY.
 The crust is folded a few times before chilling to create the best crispy-tender layers.